Introduction to Neural Networks

 This course introduces the fundamentals of neural networks, including how they’re designed, how they’re trained, and what the algorithms behind them are actually doing.
 You’ll learn the core concepts and build a complete neural network from scratch that can recognize handwritten digits.

-This textbook is lab-heavy.
+This course is lab-heavy.
 You will be implementing an entire neural network from scratch using Python and NumPy.
-That means no help from high-level libraries such as PyTorch.
-Although such libraries are helpful for speed and efficiency, they abstract away what’s actually going on in a neural network, which isn’t helpful in developing an understanding.
+That means no help from higher-level libraries.
+Although such libraries are helpful for speed and efficiency, they abstract away what’s actually going on in a neural network, which isn’t helpful in developing your understanding.

 Prerequisites

 The required mathematical background you’ll need is fairly straightforward.
 If you’re comfortable with basic algebra, you’ll be in good shape for most of the material.
 For the labs, we’ll be implementing everything in Python, using the NumPy library for numerical work, so some programming experience is assumed.
 Some linear algebra—such as vectors, matrices, matrix multiplication, dot products, and transposing—will come up regularly.
-Calculus appears from time to time, mainly in the form of derivatives and gradients, but I’ve done my best to keep things approachable.
+Calculus appears as well, mainly in the form of derivatives and gradients, but I’ve done my best to keep things approachable.
 Probability does show up in a couple of places, so it can be helpful to know, but you’re able to skip over those parts without missing much.
+If you’d like to brush up beforehand or want a refresher, check out our Mathematics roadmap to find resources and track what you already know.

 Looking Forward